phoenixprojectsoftware/Aura-SE/binary/projects/readme.md

 # Windows Project Files
-Before building, please assure you have the following package(s) installed on either VS2019 or VS2022 in the Visual Studio Installer:
+Before building, please assure you have the following package(s) installed on VS2022 in the Visual Studio Installer:

 - *Desktop Development for C++*